 15. The 2006 recommendation of the JSR was to implement IWRM at the catchment level without defining exactly what constitutes a catchment.
 Regardless, the aim is to move implementation of DWRM's IWRM functions closer to stakeholders and to the physical realities on the ground - to create new units under its guidance and supervision that are regionally based and responsible for carrying out IWRM functions at the catchment level.
-These new units are the water management zone (WMZs).
-The major river basins in Uganda are depicted in Figure 4.
-As a practical matter it was decided to limit the number of WMZs to four as shown in Figure 3 Each WMZ consists of a number of catchments that are generally defined on the basis of hydrologic boundaries and summarized in Table 1.
+These new units are the Water Management Zones (WMZs).
+The major river basins in Uganda are depicted in Figure 3.
+As a practical matter it was decided to limit the number of WMZs to four as detailed in Table 1.

-Figure 4: Uganda's eight river basins
+Figure 3: Uganda's eight main river basins and the four Water Management Zones (WMZs)